 9. Promotes Digestion System

 What our body needs is a healthy digestion as it will absorb the nutrients very well.
 As a result, by absorbing the nutrients greatly, it will keep the best nutrients contained in foods.
 Hence, it will be valuable to promote the overall body health.
 In this case, hibiscus tea can aid in digestion as it has diuretic properties.
 As a consequence, this tea can prevent constipation and promote bowel movements.
-Not only for that, this tea can help to maintain the gastrointestinal system.
+Not only that, this tea can help to maintain the gastrointestinal system.
 If you need more advice on improving the digestive system, you can also consume high fiber foods such as green vegetables and fruits to promote healthy digestion.

 10. Helps Losing Weight